Kostiantyn Doroshenko: Curator of projects

-2014 - "Fourth Front Door", Kyiv, National Museum Taras Shevchenko.
-Personal exhibition of Dnipropetrovsk artist Nikita Shalenyi.
-This project was dedicated to historian's Jacques Le Goff's "long Middle Ages" theory.
-If this historian claimed Middle Ages had lasted until the 19th century, the "Fourth front door" shows that the "Dark Time" is still ongoing.
+2014 – "Fourth Front Door", Kyiv, National Museum Taras Shevchenko.
+Personal exhibition of an artist from Dnipropetrovsk, Nikita Shalenyi.
+The project was dedicated to historian Jacques Le Goff's "long Middle Ages" theory.
+Le Goff claimed that the Middle Ages had lasted until the 19th century.
+The "Fourth front door" represents the "Dark Ages" are still ongoing.

-2018 - "Užupis: responsibility for freedom", Kyiv.
+2018 – "Užupis: responsibility for freedom", Kyiv.
 The project is dedicated to the 100th anniversary of the restoration of Lithuanian statehood and combines works by artists of different genres and generations from Lithuania and Ukraine.

-2018 - "Roma - are us", curated by Kostiantyn Doroshenko and Kateryna Lypa in Kyiv City History Museum, artist - Oleksiy Zinchenko.
-The main idea of the project: without awareness of the importance of the Other, self-identification of Ukrainians is impossible.
+2018 – "Roma – are us", curated by Kostiantyn Doroshenko and Kateryna Lypa in Kyiv City History Museum, artist - Oleksiy Zinchenko.

-2019 - "Human Condition" - Kyiv, Set Gallery, an exhibition by Swiss artist Marianne Hollenstein on the book Hannah Arendt and her opinion: " Everything a person knows or feels only makes sense to the extent that it can be expressed in language", with excerpts from the writer's letters to Martin Heidegger and memoirs of Holocaust.
+2019 – "Human Condition" - Kyiv, Set Gallery, an exhibition by Swiss artist Marianne Hollenstein on the book Hannah Arendt and her opinion: " Everything a person knows or feels only makes sense to the extent that it can be expressed in language", with excerpts from the writer's letters to Martin Heidegger and memoirs of Holocaust.

-2019 - "Exodus ", Montenegro, curator of the 14th season of the International Symposium of Contemporary Art Biruchiy 019.
+2019 – "Exodus ", Montenegro, curator of the 14th season of the International Symposium of Contemporary Art Biruchiy 019.
 The concept is understood in its biblical meaning "Exodus" - the transition through the test to a dignified and harmonious existence.

-2021 - "Time Not Lost", Prymorsk, -curator of the 15th season of the International Symposium of Contemporary Art - Biruchiy 021 which brought together 20 artists from different parts of Ukraine, the Republic of Belarus and Spain.
+2021 – "Time Not Lost", Prymorsk, -curator of the 15th season of the International Symposium of Contemporary Art - Biruchiy 021 which brought together 20 artists from different parts of Ukraine, Belarus, and Spain.

+2024— "The Sun Rises in the West", Kryvyi Rih",curator of the project dedicated to the 90th anniversary of the largest mining and metallurgical enterprise of Ukraine ArcelorMittal.